-The Front Pan allows the front signal to be panned from left, through centre, to right.
+The L-C-R pan allows the signal to be panned from left, through centre, to right.

+The L-R pan allows the signal to be panned between L and R and Ls and Rs simultaneously.
 On stereo channels and groups, the L-R PAN acts as a balance control.